Country Profile - Türkiye

 - Central sports safety unit (Relevant unit established within the Directorate General for Security)

-- Sports safety unit (Relevant unit established by the provincial and sub-provincial directorate of security or gendarmerie commands according their area of responsibility)
+- Sports safety unit (Relevant unit established by the provincial and sub-provincial directorate of security or gendarmerie commands according to their area of responsibility)

 - Supporter Associations